Key insights from public labor market data

 Software Engineers

-Strong Demand Across Tech, Healthcare, and Operations Roles
+Strong Demand Across Tech, Management, and Operational Roles

 Artificial Intelligence